 Are There Specific Tools or Technologies That Can Assist Employees with Loneliness?

-Several tools and technologies are available to help employees cope with loneliness in the workplace.
+Several tools, mental health awareness items, and technologies are available to help employees cope with loneliness in the workplace.
 These tools are designed to improve communication, foster connections, and provide emotional support.
 Here are some:

 • Social Connection Apps: Apps like Donut are designed specifically to promote social interaction among colleagues.
 Donut integrates with Slack and schedules virtual coffee breaks between team members who don’t usually interact.
 This helps in building stronger workplace connections and alleviating feelings of loneliness, fostering better workplace inclusion.